-The time taken to place dental braces on will depend on each patient.
+The time taken to place dental braces on at our Fairfield or Glenfield clinics will depend on each patient.
 The typical time needed is around 1-2 hours.
-The process may seem a little daunting but don’t worry, you shouldn’t feel any pain while the braces are being placed.
+The process may seem a little daunting, but don’t worry, you shouldn’t feel any pain while the braces are being placed.

-Some noticeable signs you might see if you need orthodontic intervention can include:
+Some noticeable signs you might see if you need orthodontic braces can include:

 - Crossbite – This happens when the upper tooth is behind the lower opposing tooth.

-The best way to know if you or your child needs orthodontic treatment is to book in a consultation at Best Smile Orthodontist today.
+The best way to know if you or your child needs orthodontic braces is to book in a consultation at Best Smile Orthodontist today.

-There isn’t really an age limit to wearing braces: more and more adults are turning to braces to improve their smiles.
-Although, braces may take just a little longer to work on adults- the rate of success isn’t compromised due to age.
+There isn’t an age limit to wearing braces: more and more adults are turning to braces to improve their smiles.
+Although braces may take just a little longer to work on adults, the rate of success isn’t compromised due to age.

-Adults turn to braces to correct orthodontic issues that couldn’t be corrected when they were younger; perhaps because of financial issues or insufficient knowledge regarding braces and the numerous benefits provided by braces.
-Age can cause teeth to shift; and some adults may find that teeth that were once straight, have now become crooked or overcrowded, causing problems such as jaw pain and difficulty cleaning those hard-to-reach places.
+Adults turn to braces to correct orthodontic issues that couldn’t be corrected when they were younger, perhaps because of financial issues or insufficient knowledge regarding braces and the numerous benefits they provide.
+Age can cause teeth to shift, and some adults may find that teeth that were once straight, have now become crooked or overcrowded, causing problems such as jaw pain and difficulty cleaning those hard-to-reach places.